Learning objectives

 After completing this unit, you will be able to:

-- Analyse the diversity paradox and the role of inclusion in activating diverse teams
+- Analyze the diversity paradox and the role of inclusion in activating diverse teams.

 According to Hill (2003), an effective team does not only involve team performance, but is characterized by three criteria: